Organic Latex Mattresses with Eco Wool & Certified Organic Latex

 Natural, Non-toxic, Environmentally Friendly

-100% natural latex is resilient and naturally resistant to mold, mildew, bacteria and dust mites.
+100% organic latex is resilient and naturally resistant to mold, mildew, bacteria and dust mites.
 Only air, natural soap and natural vulcanization (curing) agents are used in processing Pure-Rest’s latex, tapped from the Hevea Brasiliensis—commonly known as a rubber tree—which grows on plantations in Southeast Asia.
 Unlike synthetic rubber made from petroleum and steel made from scarce, non-renewable raw materials, the natural rubber used in these mattresses is a renewable resource and there are no toxic substances or ozone-depleting agents used in its production.
+For more information about what makes a mattress healthy, see Environmental Working Group’s Healthy Home Guide for mattresses.

 We just received our mattresses and wool pads and I had to write to thank you for all of your help.
 The kids and I were so excited that we immediately opened one and managed to lift it up to my daughter’s loft bed.
 That night she and her father slept on it, even though I had not yet put on the cotton cover or the sheets.
 This morning we finally unrolled the other mattress and dressed both mattresses with their cotton covers, wool pads (nice and thick!) and sheets.
 Such luxurious materials; and the firm is perfect support for us.
 It is such a relief to know that the kids will sleep chemical-free for many years to come!
 I can already tell that my husband and I will also one day switch to a natural latex bed.